 A devoted educator, Ms. Kim has worked with students from the Cleveland Institute of Music, American Academy of Jordan, Tel Aviv Conservatory of Music, Grand Valley State University, and has been invited to do a Visiting Artist Residency at the University of Hawaii and College of William and Mary.
 In 2016, she served as Tone Judge for the Violin Society of America Competition.

-Currently she serves as faculty for The Juilliard School’s Pre-College Division, New York Youth Symphony’s Chamber Music program, The Brearley School, and International Music Sessions.
+Currently she serves as faculty for The Juilliard School’s Pre-College Division, The Perlman Music Program, and New York Youth Symphony’s Chamber Music program.